onin-engineering/legal-agreements/terms-of-service.md

 Each of the paragraphs of these terms operates separately.
 If any court or relevant authority decides that any of them are unlawful, the remaining paragraphs will remain in full force and effect.

-## Wven if we delay in enforcing this contract, we can still enforce it later
+## Even if we delay in enforcing this contract, we can still enforce it later

 Even if we delay in enforcing these terms, we can still enforce them later.
 If we do not insist immediately that you do anything you are required to do under these terms, or if we delay in taking steps against you in respect of your breaking this contract, that will not mean that you do not have to do those things and it will not prevent us taking steps against you at a later date.